mopenhauer/dash-docs/app/docs/dashathon.md

 #### Keywords

-A second keyword parameter was added to the bulk ingest to ensure that keywords are automatically added to the article’s metadata during ingest.
+A second keyword parameter was added to the bulk ingest to ensure that keywords are automatically added to the article's metadata during ingest.

 #### Version Type

-Bulk ingest articles from PubMed Central will have the default version type set as “Version of Record.”
+Bulk ingest articles from PubMed Central will have the default version type set as "Version of Record."
 All articles from the PubMed Central Open Access Subset ingest are published versions, so making this the default during ingest saves a step during the article deposit process.

 #### Abstract

-The bulk ingest parameters were set to recognize the headings within an abstract (“Background,” “Methods,” “Conclusion”) and to add a colon after each when displaying headings in the abstract field in DASH.
+The bulk ingest parameters were set to recognize the headings within an abstract ("Background," "Methods," "Conclusion") and to add a colon after each when displaying headings in the abstract field in DASH.
 In some cases a period was also being added; this was amended.
 Additional headings were also added to the bulk ingest parameters as there are many variations that were often integrated into the body of the abstract instead of being distinguished as headers.

 ## Logistics